Ep. #573: Martin Short & Steve Martin, Donna Brazile, Michael Moynihan

 UN climate report.

 It's so depressing.
+I'm glad we're laughing

-I'm glad we're laughing because the world's dying.
+because the world's dying.

-Linda Mean, senior climate scientist at the Atasparic Research Center, is just guaranteed that it's going to get worse, she says.
+Linda Means, senior climate scientist at the Atomic Research Center, is just guaranteed that it's going to get worse, she says.
+I don't see any area that is safe, nowhere to run, nowhere to hide.

 But this latest report, this is what depresses me.
+234 scientists, 14,000 studies.

+I feel like, deja vu.
 I feel like I've read this story a billion times just on this show.

 If we don't do it right now, it's too late.
+And we never do.

+And it is getting too late.
 I'm not doubting that it is going to happen.

 It is definitely happening.

-I'm just saying no one cares.
+I'm just saying, no one cares.
+No one cares enough.

-We just as a society made it, as a world, made a decision to, like Telmo and Louise, hold hands and drive over the Grand Canyon.
+We just as a society made it, as a world, made a decision to, like Telmo Louise, hold hands and drive over the Grand Canyon.

+I think it also has the opposite effect, too.
 I mean, I've been, I spent five years, unfortunately, just out with people who are mostly Trump voters.

 And when you talk about climate change, it's usually this that comes up, by the way.
+They've been saying this for so long.

-it's going to be a disaster, and what has happened?
+It's going to be a disaster, and what has happened?

 And sometimes people point back to you know the 1970s, they said it's gonna be global cooling, etc.